-County Board of Social/Human Services or County Board means the county board of social or human services or district board of social or human services except in the case of the City and County of Denver or the City and County of Broomfield, this means the city and county board with responsibility for Medical Assistance and related activities.
+County Board of Social/Human Services means the county or district board of social/human services except in the case of the City and County of Denver or the City and County of Broomfield, means the department or agency with responsibility for medical assistance and related activities.

-County Department of Social/Human Services or County Department means the county department of social or human services or district department of social or human services, except in the case of the City and County of Denver or the City and County of Broomfield, this means the department or agency responsible for Medical Assistance and related activities.
+County Department of Social/Human Services means the county or district department of social/human services except in the City and County of Denver or in the City and County of Broomfield this means the department or agency responsible for medical assistance and related activities.